alonitac/DevOpsJan22/docs/jenkins_ex1.md

 sudo -u jenkins mkdir -p /var/lib/jenkins/.docker echo '{"credsStore": "ecr-login"}' | sudo -u jenkins tee /var/lib/jenkins/.docker/config.json
 ```

-After you've done it, no need any more to authenticate in ECR (`aws ecr get-login-password...`) before each pull/push.
-This is a necessary step in order to run Jenkins agents inside Docker containers.

 2. In your Jenkins server, create `dev` and `prod` folders (New Item -> Folder).
 All the pipelines will be created in those folders, so no fear to overwrite the pipelines we've created in class.
 3. Jenkins needs to talk with the k8s cluster in order to deploy the applications.
 It does so using the Kubernetes command-line tool, `kubectl`.
 To configure `kubectl` to work with your k8s cluster, create in Jenkins **Secret file** credentials called `kubeconfig` in the Jenkins global scope.
 The secret file itself can be found in the EC2 you've installed the k8s cluster under `~/.kube/config`.
 You can copy & paste this file's content to your local machine and upload to Jenkins.